scass91/LearningJS/README.md

 FizzBuzzJS
 -------

-This is a recreation of an old problem, with a strict TDD process followed and an intro to Jasmine
+This is a recreation of an old problem, with a strict TDD process followed and an intro to Jasmine as a testing framework.

 Running the app
 ============